0100101101011010/food/_pages/bakery.md

 $12 per dozen

-My healthy blueberry muffins have a secret ingredient and are only 130 calories each.
+My healthy blueberry muffins have a secret ingredient and are only 130 calories each, but don't compromise on taste.
 They keep for a week in the fridge and are perfect for a quick snack anytime.

 Ingredients: blueberries, soybeans, flour, sugar, baking powder, salt, oil, vanilla extract

+\* Vegan (egg-free) version available (at no extra cost)

 ## Biscuit Waffle Cookies